hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Oxygen 65%, Nitrogen 25%, Trace gases 10%

-**General:** Filcho focuses on research and exploration, maintaining lightly armed research vessels for defense against potential threats.
+**General:** Filcho focuses on research and exploration, maintaining lightly armed and heavily shielded research vessels for defense against potential threats.
 It plays a crucial role in scientific advancements within the system, supplementing the technologies provided by Filto and contributing to the overall stability and progress of the Fil planets.

 ## G2320 System

-### Voldim (Previously B)
+### Voldim (B)

 **Name:** Voldim